Crime in Georgia (country): Drug-related offenses

-Road Traffic Accidents
+Road traffic accidents

 Road traffic accidents remain a major public safety issue.
 The number of annual fatalities has consistently been high, with 526 deaths in 2011 and 442 in 2023.
 The number of persons injured in accidents has also remained high, with 6,638 in 2011 and 7,310 in 2023.
 The number of accidents caused by alcohol intoxication has shown a downward trend, from 278 in 2011 to 158 in 2023.
 In response, the Ministry of Internal Affairs has made traffic safety a priority, implementing stricter sanctions for speeding and drunk driving and significantly expanding its network of traffic surveillance cameras.
 In 2023 alone, 883 new video cameras were installed, bringing the nationwide total to 7,419.